fleschutz/PowerShell/docs/FAQ.md

 <details><summary>How to write good PowerShell scripts?</summary>

-**Good PowerShell scripts are both user-friendly and platform-independent.
+**Good scripts are both user-friendly and platform-independent.
 As a starting point I recommend:**

 * Use the `<verb>-<noun>.ps1` scheme for filenames (e.g. *new-symlink.ps1*).
 Official approved verbs can be found here: [https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands](https://learn.microsoft.com/en-us/powershell/scripting/developer/cmdlet/approved-verbs-for-windows-powershell-commands)
 * Use **UTF-8 BOM** file encoding to support Unicode characters in your script.